Eryhnar/tattoo-studio/README.md

 6. ``` $  ``` Run the seeders.
 7. ``` $ npm run dev ``` Start the server.
 8. ``` $ npm run migrations-revert ``` If you ever need to revert them.
+9. Import the routes from the thunder routes collection folder.

 ## Endpoints
 <details>